gmalanga/spring-boot-examples/ftpsServer/README.md

 Spring boot project with an embedded FTPS server using Apache Mina project - https://mina.apache.org/ftpserver-project/embedding_ftpserver.html

-## How to generate the SSL/TLS certificates
+## How to generate the SSL certificates

 1. Generate your own Self-Signed certificate using these commands: